sb10/cleanorder/README.md

   - Emit the type's methods and their helper functions as a clustered group.
     Within that cluster the tool tries to place callers before callees and pack callees immediately below their callers when possible.
-  - Emit free functions that "use" the type (functions that reference the type in a signature/body or call the type's constructors/methods).
+  - Emit functions and methods that "use" the type (any function or method that references the type in a signature/body or calls the type's constructors/methods).
+If the type has no constructors or methods, its users are still emitted immediately after the type declaration.

 - Any remaining `type` blocks that weren't emitted in the typed loop are written next.